Current issues and what the World Food Programme is doing

 Karamoja, in the Northern Region, is Uganda’s poorest sub-region.
 It faces multiple chronic, interconnected challenges that include extreme poverty, chronic food insecurity, poor access to basic social services such as education and health, low literacy, poor sanitation and hygiene, environmental degradation, erratic rainfall and recurrent droughts.

-Combined, these factors have undermined the capacity of households to meet their basic nutritional needs, and as a consequence the sub-region has higher-than-average rates of undernutrition.
+Combined, these factors have undermined the capacity of the majority of households to meet their basic nutritional needs, and as a consequence the sub-region has higher-than-average rates of undernutrition.
 More than 100,000 people in Karamoja will require treatment for moderate acute malnutrition annually over the next few years.

-According to the 2011 Uganda Demographic and Health Survey, 31.9 percent of children under age 5 in Karamoja are underweight, 45 percent are stunted, and wasting among children is at 7.1 percent.
+According to the 2011 Uganda Demographic and Health Survey, 31.9 percent of children aged under 5 in Karamoja are underweight, 45 percent are stunted, and wasting among children is at 7.1 percent.

 WFP is working with the Government, UN partners and NGOs, shifting away from emergency responses to longer-term investments that address the root causes of poverty and vulnerability.